7th pay commission latest news today

 11. The Commission examined a total of 196 existing Allowances and, by way of rationalisation, recommended abolition of 51 Allowances and subsuming of 37 Allowances.
-Given the significant changes in the existing provisions for Allowances which may have wide ranging implications, the Cabinet decided to constitute a Committee headed by Finance Secretary for further examination of the recommendations of 7th CPC on Allowances.
-The Committee will complete its work in a time bound manner and submit its reports within a period of 4 months.
+Given the significant changes in the existing provisions for Allowances which may have wide-ranging implications, the Cabinet decided to constitute a Committee headed by the Finance Secretary for further examination of the recommendations of 7th CPC on Allowances.
+The Committee will complete its work in a time-bound manner and submit its reports within a period of 4 months.
 Till a final decision, all existing Allowances will continue to be paid at the existing rates.

 7th pay commission latest news today